MusikAnimal/pageviews/README.md

 All assets and views are ultimated placed in `public_html`.
 With the exception of images, you won't need to make any manual modifications to this directory.

 ### Structure
-The repo currently contains two (and eventually three) separate applications, that share code with each other.
+The repo contains five separate applications that share code with each other (Pageviews, Langviews, Topviews, Siteviews and Massviews).
 The root directory of `javascripts`, `stylesheets` and `views` represent the Pageviews app.
 Other apps have a subdirectory therein.
 The main asset files share the same name as the app (e.g. `pageviews.js` for the main JavaScript file for Pageviews).
 Partials of any kind are prepended with underscores (e.g. `_footer.php`).

 #### JavaScripts
 Each app has it's own `config.js`, which are constants for application-wide use.
 When the JS files are compiled, they are concatenated into a single `application.js` that lives within the directory for that app inside `public_html`.
 If you compile for non-production source maps will be included.